 Adapted from Low-sugar recipe from the Ball Classic Pectin label

 Do you need help with jam-making skills?
-Here’s a few great resources:
+Here are a few great resources:

 - Online Jam and Marmalade Class from Craftsy – pay now, and have the video lesson for life!